 Vunasep Village Espiritu Santo Millenium Cave Vanuatu

 We felt very welcome at both destinations.
-As long as you show respect and interest, ni-Vans and Kanaks make excellent hosts.
-On both archipelagoes, we were a few times welcomed as part of the family and invited to the church and the party after.
+As long as you show respect and interest, Ni-Vans and Kanaks make excellent hosts.
+Locals invited us into their homes, to church and even to celebrations afterwards.

 Vanuatu vs New Caledonia: the winner is…